-We partner with the Women, Food, and Agriculture Network.
-They developed the Women Caring for the Land program to help women farmers and non-operator landowners who are interested in learning more about conservation.
-The program is successful, popular, and in increasing demand among both women landowners and agency partners such as the National Resources Conservation Service and Departments of Natural Resources.
+Frequently, Women, Food, and Agriculture Network has also partnered with the Center to bring Women Caring for the Land workshops to Nebraska, South Dakota, and North Dakota.
+These workshops help women farmers and non-operator landowners who are interested in learning more about conservation.
+The program is successful and popular among both women landowners and agency partners such as the Natural Resource Conservation Service and Natural Resource Districts.

 - Learn about the Center for Rural Affairs' Women’s Business Center that assists women entrepreneurs with a full array of in-person and online training.

 - Discover more about the Women Caring for the Land Program.

 - Learn more about resources available from Women Food and Ag Network for women non-operator landowners here.